vivekvashisht04/OnboardAutomator/README.md

     - **Importance:** High

 ### 11. Monitoring and Review
-- **Action:** Monitor and review the onboarding process through Logic Apps run history and Azure AD logs.
+- **Action:** Monitor and review the onboarding process through Logic Apps run history.
   - **Details:** Sent a test email and verified the successful execution of the workflow and receipt of the welcome email.

 ## Testing the Project